johnpapa/cloud-coding-with-codespaces/README.md

 First seen in the presentation **One More Change!** @ [NgConf 2022](https://2022.ng-conf.org/)

-This is a quick project template for demoing github.dev, Codespaces, Copilot, Azure Static Web Apps, and Visual Studio Code.
+This is a project template for demonstrating github.dev, Codespaces, Co-pilot, Azure Static Web Apps, and Visual Studio Code.

 ## Top Features